Rough Cut Retreat Submissions - True/False Film Fest

 SUBMISSIONS INFORMATION

-• Applications for the 2024 Rough Cut Retreat are open through April 21st, 2024
+• Applications for the 2024 Rough Cut Retreat closed on April 21st, 2024

 • Long listed projects will be notified by May 1st and will be asked to submit a full cut.
 The RCR team will reach out to shortlisted projects to schedule phone interviews ahead of the final selection date.